syncfusion-content/xamarin-docs/Xamarin/Radial-Menu/SfRadialMenuItem-Customization.md

 ---
 layout: post
 title: Syncfusion RadialMenu item customization in Xamarin.Forms
-description: Working with various options available in SfRadialMenuItems in Xamarin.Forms
+description: This section explains how to use the various properties available in Syncfusion Xamarin.Forms SfRadialMenuItem
 platform: Xamarin
 control: SfRadialMenu
 documentation: ug